Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Cancer may just be in the ovary or spread only to nearby areas.
-If so, it is called local or early-stage cancer.
-If the cancer has spread to distant areas in the body, it’s called metastatic or advanced ovarian cancer.
-It is very important that your particular findings be put into context by an expert.
-Gynecologic oncologists are subspecialists with advanced training in the diagnosis, treatment, and surveillance of female cancers including ovarian cancer.
+If so, it’s called local or early-stage cancer.
+If the cancer has spread to far areas in the body, it’s called metastatic or advanced ovarian cancer.
+It’s important that your findings be put into context by an expert.
+Gynecologic oncologists are specialists with advanced training in the diagnosis, treatment, and surveillance of female cancers.
+These include ovarian cancer.

-Copyright © 2015 Baylor Health Care System All Rights Reserved. |
+Copyright © 2017 Baylor Scott & White Health.
+All Rights Reserved. |

-3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR
+3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR